Updated on October 12, 2025

 When driving into Lorne, turn left at the Lorne Hotel to go up to Teddy’s Lookout.
 The view is often seen in promotional images.
 It is a steep road but has the right of way, so you will not need to stop at crossroads.
 Pulling a big caravan up may not be wise.

-If you have towed a caravan up, maybe park by the phone towers on the road to the lookout and walk the last 100 metres as the turning circle at the end may be crowded.
+If you have towed a caravan up, consider parking by the phone towers on the road to the lookout and walking the last 100 metres, as the turning circle at the end may be crowded.

 Great Ocean Road Self Drive Tour - Teddy's Lookout Lorne